lukematt574/EnjoySockets/README.md

 The library's high performance and flexible routing make it an excellent choice for building **custom proxy or gateway nodes**.
 You can use EnjoySockets to create a lightweight entry point that routes traffic to various backend microservices based on your specific requirements.

-### Future Roadmap
+## Future Roadmap

+EnjoySockets is built to evolve based on real-world needs and community feedback.
+The current development roadmap focuses on two main pillars:

+* **Protocol Expansion (UDP Support):** While the library currently excels at TCP communication, adding native UDP support is a high priority to accommodate low-latency use cases like gaming or real-time streaming.
-Distributed systems are complex and highly dependent on individual use cases.
+* **Distributed Architecture:** Distributed systems are complex and highly dependent on individual use cases.
 If there is significant community demand for built-in distributed features (such as a cluster provider or message bus integration), I am open to developing these modules as the library evolves.